How to take a perfect

 Neutral expression, eyes open and looking forward

-• Remove glasses for all modern passport photos (required since 2021 in most countries).
+- Remove glasses — required since 2021 in most countries.

 Common mistake: A slight smile or squinting is the most common cause of compliance failure.